Sore throat causes

 If the cause is flu, your child might also have aches and pains.

-It’s more likely to be a streptococcal infection if your child is older than three years, and if he has swollen neck glands, swollen red tonsils and a rash.
-He might also have a fever, tummy pain and vomiting.
+It’s more likely to be a streptococcal infection if your child is older than three years, and if he has swollen neck glands, swollen red tonsils with white spots, and a rash.
+He might also have a fever, stomach pain and vomiting.
 This kind of sore throat might not come with a runny nose and cough.

-When to see a doctor about your child’s sore throat
+Does your child need to see a doctor about a sore throat?

 - has trouble breathing or swallowing